cmr-sims/.github/profile/README.md

 ## CyMR

 The [CyMR](https://github.com/cmr-sims/cymr) Python package includes a fast implementation of likelihood-based CMR written using Cython.
 The [CMR-CFR](https://github.com/cmr-sims/cmr_cfr) project uses this code to simulate categorized free recall and data from the PEERS study.

+# Contributing

+If you would like to contribute information about a CMR implementation or add a code repository, contact one of the organization [owners](https://github.com/orgs/cmr-sims/people?query=role%3Aowner) to get access.
+Links to implementations can be added to this file, which is displayed on the organization home page.
+Please include a summary describing the type of model implemented, and a reference to any papers published using that implementation.
+Code repositories can also be added under the organization; they should also be referenced in the above model implementation index.